GuilhermeNied/learning-micro-lc/README.md

 O objeto de applications configura a parte do conteúdo da viewport do micro-lc.
 O campo de layout, por outro lado, o layout configura a parte do viewport

+# Parei em layout - As highlighted in the JSON above...

 # Estudar a doc da mozilla sobre web

 # Olhar como ele fazer por tras